vfarcic/vfarcic.github.io/jx/jx-prow-demo.md

 open "https://github.com/$GH_USER/jx-prow/settings/collaboration"
 ```

+* Add the new collaborator, confirm it, and go back to the PR
 * Type `/assign @GH_APPROVER` and click the *Comment* button
 * As the approver, type `/approve` and click the *Comment* button